China: Winter Specialties

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

 Day 8: Today we'll be removing our winter clothing and flying to Sanya on the south coast of tropical Hainan!
-We will arrive at Jianfengling National Nature Reserve in time for an afternoon session in the hides today.
+We will aim to arrive at Jianfengling National Nature Reserve in time for an afternoon session in the hides today.
 Night at Jianfengling.

 YUNNAN ENDEMICS EXTENSION

 Day 4: After another full day around the city for any birds still needed, the tour ends with drop-offs at Lijiang Airport (LJG) in the late afternoon.
-Participants can book an evening flight back to Beijing International Airprot (PEK) where we started the tour, or otherwise fly to Guangzhou International Airport (CAN) for onwards connections.
+Participants can book an evening flight back to Beijing International Airprot (PKX) where we started the tour, or otherwise fly to nearby Guangzhou International Airport (CAN) for onwards connections.